Zjy0121/CIDSAN/README.md

 CIDSAN
 -
-This repository officially implements CIDSAN: Cross-domain transfer fault diagnosis by class-imbalanced deep subdomain adaptive network.
+This repository officially implements CIDSAN: Cross-domain transfer fault diagnosis by class-imbalanced deep subdomain adaptive network.<br>
 This data preprocessing method applies to missing data, open-set domain adaptation, and unbalanced domain adaptation.

 References
 -
-Part of the code refers to the following open-source code: from the paper "Domain Adversarial Graph Convolutional Network for Fault Diagnosis Under Variable Working Conditions" proposed by Li et al.
+Part of the code refers to the following open-source code: from the paper "Domain Adversarial Graph Convolutional Network for Fault Diagnosis Under Variable Working Conditions" proposed by Li et al.<br>

 Citation
 -